HarperDB/documentation/docs/administration/cloning.md

 HDB_LEADER_URL=https://node-1.my-domain.com:9925 HDB_LEADER_CLUSTERING_HOST=node-1.my-domain.com HDB_LEADER_USERNAME=...
 HDB_LEADER_PASSWORD=... harperdb
 ```

+If an instance already exists in the location you are cloning to, clone node will not run.
+It will instead proceed with starting HarperDB.
+This is unless you are cloning overtop (see below) of an existing instance.

 Clone node does not require any additional configuration apart from the environment variables referenced above.
 However, it can be configured through `clone-node-config.yaml`, which should be located in the `ROOTPATH` directory of your clone.
 If no configuration is supplied, default values will be used.